Jeju Island

-The island was formed by the eruption of an underwater volcano approximately 2 million years ago.
+The island was formed by the eruption of a submarine volcano approximately 2 million years ago.
 It contains a natural World Heritage Site, the Jeju Volcanic Island and Lava Tubes.
-Jeju Island has a temperate climate which is moderate; even in winter, the temperature rarely falls below 0 C. Jeju is a popular holiday destination and a sizable portion of the economy relies on tourism and related economic activity.
+Jeju Island has a subtropical climate; even in winter, the temperature rarely falls below 0 C. Jeju is a popular holiday destination and a sizable portion of the economy relies on tourism and related economic activity.

-Etymology
+Historical names

 Historically, the island has been called by many different names including: